leaf2fire/leaf2fire.github.io/_posts/2018-07-21-body-maintenance.md

 **CSRR** | **Exercise**
 :---: | ---
 A/3/6/60s | Pistol squats.
-Weave in toe raises.
-A/3/6/60s | (**Skip** GtG pullups.)
-Arch hangs.
-Hold at the top for 2s.
 B/3/8/60s | Single legged deadlift.
 Isolate movements.
-Weave in toe raises.
 B/3/12/60s | Assisted dips (parallettes).
 Elbows in.
+Waiting for dip bars.
-C/3/12/60s | (**Skip** GtG pushups.)
-Diamond pushups.
+C/3/8/60s | Declined pike pushups.
-C/3/6/60s | One arm inclined rows.
 D/3/12/60s | Reverse crunches.
-Straighten legs and back as much as possible.
+Straighten legs and hip as much as possible.
-D/3/8/60s | One arm plank.
-Lift opposite leg off ground for reps.
 D/3/8/60s | Arch raises.

 For any exercise, if fatigued or unable to keep pace, move to an easier